Visiting Banff in June? Here’s All You NEED to Know

 Canmore in June

 It’s starting to feel like summer by the time June arrives.
-June is officially the end of the ski season (boo), but that doesn’t mean Banff isn’t without anything to do (yay).
+June is officially the end of the ski season and winter (boo), but that doesn’t mean Banff isn’t without anything to do (yay).

-June is an excellent time to visit Banff for hiking; the trails start to get popular in June.
-Though many are still wet and muddy, the higher elevation peaks requiring scrambling will still have plenty of snow on them, so they are best left to hiking in July.
+June is an excellent time to visit Banff for hiking; the trails start to get popular in June, particularly on weekends.
+Many trails are still wet and muddy, and the higher elevation peaks requiring scrambling will still have plenty of snow on them, so they are best left to hiking in July.

 June is often the wettest month of the year and when it rains most in the Rockies.
 Though, the rain may be annoying while on vacation, it is often desperately needed in the Rockies (which are very dry).
-The rain now helps fight the chance of forest fires later on in the season.
+The rain in May and June helps fight the chance of forest fires later in the season.

-Even though day temperatures are pretty high (we’re talking highs of 19°C), it’s still very cold once the sun goes down, hovering just above 5°C. The good news is that most of the glacier lakes are now thawed.
+Even though day temperatures are pretty high (we’re talking highs of 19°C), it’s still very cold once the sun goes down, hovering just above 5-7°C. The good news is that most of the glacier lakes are now thawed, and you can enjoy those sweet baby blues you’ve seen in photos.

-Moraine Lake Rd opens by early June, and you’ll finally be able to see the magnificent body of water.
+Getting to Moraine Lake will become possible in June, with Moraine Lake Rd opening in early June.
+So, if seeing the most famous lake in Canada is on your list, you’ll finally be able to see the magnificent body of water.
 The bad news?
 Crowds are coming.

-Early June is your last time to score a few shoulder season prices; once late June and July hits, accommodation options narrow, and prices in Banff creep up.
+Early June is your last time to score a few shoulder season prices; once mid to late June and July hit, accommodation options narrow, and prices in Banff creep up.
+Hopefully you have booked your accommodation already.
 If you plan to go camping in June, it’s best to book your camp reservations early.

 Banff can still be quite rainy and wet in June.
 So when it’s nice out, you better get outside and play!
-Rain jackets and water-resistant shoes are your friends during this month!
+Rain jackets and water-resistant shoes are your friends during this month, and we recommend having them in your suitcase!

 What to Pack for Banff in June?